 4. Comment CTA

-Blog post is not the finish line.
+The end of the blog post is not the finish line.
 Your unique and engaging content is just the beginning of the conversion.
 Make sure you get maximum value by including effective call to action text and strong call to action design.